wp-plugins/better-wp-security/readme.txt

 = ALPHA 10 - =
 * Added more htaccess security options
+* All htaccess options have been moved to their own page

 = ALPHA 9 - November 2, 2010 =
 * Deactivating now removes all htaccess areas and turns off associated options